staffanu/museld/musecpp/README.md

 the book by Yuichi Ninomiya (see the list below) describes how to do this in Chapter 4.12.
 I've not spent any serious time trying to understand this in detail, however.

+> EFM deemphasis

+Add deemphasis to the EFM audio if it has emphasis.
+Need to decode the EFM bits that say if it does;
+I don't know how common this is.

 ### Information on MUSE

 The information on MUSE that is available is quite sparse, and some of it is out of date.
 Of course, it is all out of date